Skip to content ↓

 How it's assessed:

-• Written exam: 1 hour (Foundation Tier), 1 hour 15 minutes (Higher Tier)
+• Written exam: 1 hour 10 minutes (Foundation tier), 1 hour 15 minutes (Higher tier).

-Foundation Tier
+Foundation tier

-Higher Tier
+Higher tier

 What is studied at KS5?

-At Kendrick we follow the AQA specification.
+At Kendrick, we follow the AQA specification.
 For further information please follow the link below:

 The AQA books provide a basis for our teaching.

-In conjunction with this course we use our own materials and subscribe to the online Kerboodle resources.
+In conjunction with this course, we use our own materials and subscribe to the online Kerboodle resources.

 Our schedules for Years 12 and 13 look as follows: